Different from You and Me: Production and censorship

 The film was shot between May 8 and June 3, 1957, and premiered in several Viennese cinemas on August 29, 1957, with the original title The Third Sex (Das dritte Geschlecht).
 The release in West Germany was, however, initially blocked by the West German film industry censorship and rating agency FSK, which stated that this film was overly sympathetic toward homosexuality and would be welcomed only by homosexuals, while "all the population who retain their sense of morality and justice (and this is by far the majority of people) here have their sensibilities most seriously violated."
 Homosexuality ought instead to be portrayed as a menace to society.

 Distribution and reception

 After a number of scenes were dropped, reshot, or redubbed, the film was finally approved for release in West Germany under the new title Different from You and Me (§175); meanwhile, it continued to run unaltered and under its original title in Austria.
-The West German premiere in Stuttgart on October 31, 1957, was followed by protest actions and demonstrations.
-Harlan was charged with creating a work whose homophobia paralleled the anti-Semitism of his 1940 film Jud Süß.
+The West German premiere in Stuttgart on October 31, 1957, was followed by protest actions and demonstrations in that Harlan created a work wherein homophobia paralleled the anti-Semitism in his Jud Süß.
 Some critics also objected to the negative portrayal of avant-garde music in the film, although such criticism was itself not entirely free of homophobic undertones, since these critics wanted to free electronic music from its association with the decadent homosexual milieu.
-Harlan's attempt to polish his reputation by creating a forward-looking, enlightened film that challenged antiquated laws against "vice" ultimately backfired.